 - Take a copy of your seizure diary and this information to all epilepsy visits.

-- Or schedule an appointment to address how epilepsy impacts you and what your risks may be.
+- Schedule an appointment to address how epilepsy impacts you and what your risks may be.

-- Attend an Epilepsy Foundation Affiliate conference and learn more about the impact of epilepsy.
+- Attend an Epilepsy Foundation conference near you and learn more about the impact of epilepsy.